The Total Guide to Scientifically Supported Ways to Boost Your Immune System

 What is the Immune System?

-The immune system is an internal network of cells, tissues, proteins, and organs that work together to help defend the body against illness and infection.
+The immune system is an internal network of cells, tissues, proteins, and organs that work together to help defend the body against illness.
 When working properly, the immune system identifies foreign threats such as bacteria, pathogens, parasites, microbes, or viruses.

 The immune system then activates a chain of reactions known as the immune response.
 This immune response works in conjunction with white blood cells to help destroy these threats.